Spray acrylic paint by a Traditional Painter professional

 Also if you want to airless spray walls with 12” fans or exterior masonry paint, make sure the machine can handle this.
 The cheapest models usually won’t.

-Masking machines, tapes, films, plastic sheeting, extension poles (for ceilings, etc), lubricants are all extras that won’t come with the initial purchase.
+Extras include masking machines, tapes, films, plastic sheeting, extension poles (for ceilings, etc), lubricants.
+These won’t come with the initial purchase.
 And freebies with machines, in fact any freebies within the spray industry are generally rare.

-If you are wondering how I know so much about not being prepared, it’s because I took none of the above advice on board, and ended up with a bit of a shock when I came to spray for the first time.
+If you are wondering how I know so much about not being prepared, it’s because I took none of the above advice on board.
+I am one of the many who ended up with a bit of a shock when I came to spray for the first time.

 You will see many articles and advertisement extolling the virtues of spray painting.
 You will see HVLP (high volume low pressure) spray machines from as low as £95.
 These products are of absolutely no use to a professional painter, in fact they are probably of no use to anybody at all.